 SEGC has formed a Consultative Committee with members from Australian Government Treasury (Treasury), ASIC and industry to consult on matters affecting SEGC and the NGF.
 It is grateful for the participation and input of all Consultative Committee members.
-Covid 19 restrictions have meant fewer meetings of the Consultative Committee as we had hoped that face to face meetings would be possible in late 2021.
-These will now resume by meeting remotely.

 Investment environment